 Study Setting

 This single-center study will take place at the Surgical Skills Center in Toronto, Canada.
-The center will provide standard neuroendoscopy equipment to compliment the instrument being tested.
+The center will provide standard neuroendoscopy and TEES equipment to compliment the instrument being tested.

 Study population/Demographics

 A total of 24 participants will be recruited for the user-feedback study and will include neurosurgical residents with varying levels of experience (novice), neurosurgical fellows (experienced) and staff surgeons (experts).
+Participants for testing the TEES instruments will be residents, fellows and staff ear surgeons.

 Data Collection

 A total of 24 neurosurgical residents and fellow/staff neurosurgeons will perform simulated endoscopic neurosurgeries using the new instrument in conjunction with standard clinical equipment on a validated, synthetic brain training simulator.
+Participants testing the TEES instruments will perform simulated tasks in a 3D printed ear anatomical model with the new instrument and standard clinical equipment.

 Figure 1: Example of Neurosurgical Simulator Set-up with Synthetic Brain Model and Neuroendoscopic Instruments [Left].
 Example of New Instrument with “Wrist” to be Tested in Survey

+Figure 2: Example of otological instrument.

 Using a mixed-methods design, all participants will complete a 30-item questionnaire (5-point Likert scales) to rate the design features of the instrument and will also provide feedback for each item.
 The survey will also include six separate questions regarding demographics and prior experience, as well as a final overall impressions section.
-Specifically, the 24-item questionnaire considers the instrument handle’s form and feel (Items 7-9), the rating of instrument’s ease-of-use alongside existing standard equipment (Items 10-17), the rating of the instrument’s performance (Items 18-24) and the tool’s comfort (Items 25-30).
-An example of the survey is included in the appendix.
+Specifically, the neurosurgical 24-item questionnaire considers the instrument handle’s form and feel (Items 7-9), the rating of instrument’s ease-of-use alongside existing standard equipment (Items 10-17), the rating of the instrument’s performance (Items 18-24) and the tool’s comfort (Items 25-30).

+The otological instrument survey is a 22-item questionnaire which considers the instrument handle’s form (items 7-9), the rating of instrument’s ease-of-use (items 10-16), the rating of the instrument’s performance and safety (items 17-21), the rating of the tools functionality (items 22-25) and instrument’s comfort (items 26-28).

+An example of the surveys are included in the appendix.
 All of the information will be stored on a secure server and anonymized.

 Study Limitations

-The first limitation of the study design is that some of the participants (junior residents in years 1-3) will have limited experience using standard neuroendoscopic instruments.
+The first limitation of the study design is that some of the participants (junior residents in years 1-3) will have limited experience using standard neuroendoscopic and otologic instruments.
 This issue will limit their ability to evaluate the differences between the new instrument and existing tools.
 Additionally, participants will be subject to recall bias when comparing the use of the tool for the simulated surgery to previous actual surgical experiences.
 Finally, the sample size of the study may be small, particularly for conducting any sub-group analysis to compare differences in responses between surgeons of different experience levels, such as the staff and trainees.

 DATA ANALYSIS PROCEDURES

 The collected data consists of ordinal categorical variables (Likert: Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree) grouped into four themes.
-This information will be collected from three evaluator subgroups (nominal data) that are defined by levels of experience: Novice (Residents in post-graduate years 1-6), experienced (Fellows) and experts (staff neurosurgeons).
+This information will be collected from three evaluator subgroups (nominal data) that are defined by levels of experience: Novice (Residents in post-graduate years 1-6), experienced (Fellows) and experts (staff neurosurgeons/otologists).
 The pooled results of each of the twelve items will be presented as frequencies in a contingency table.
 To more succinctly summarize the four themes, the mean, standard deviation and median ratings of the handle’s form and feel (Items 7-9), the instrument’s ease-of-use (Items 10-17), the instrument’s performance (Items 18-24) and the tool’s comfort (Items 25-30). will be calculated.